 Beak twitches and he’s looking at me face on.
 “Why do you ask, little one?
 Why do you ask?”

-He spreads out his wings and he takes high to the air.
+He spreads out his wings and takes high to the air.
 “Were you naughty?” he asks.
 “Naughty, naughty.”
 He swoops down and his sharp beak shines.

 I grab the orange flowers from my pocket and shove them into my mouth and chew them into a honey-tasting mush.
 Beak screeches.
 He explodes into a rain of white feathers.
 The bird skull smashes onto the floor.